Last Updated on November 7, 2019

 As you set up your account, here’s a quick vocabulary lesson for the platform:

-Pins are the rounded corner rectangles that aggregate to make up the Pinterest interface.
+Pins are rounded corner rectangles that aggregate to make up the Pinterest interface.
 Pins can be made by any Pinterest user, and they link to the website they are saved from.
-As an artist, you can make pins from your own website or online store, or from any site you like.
+As an artist, you can make pins from your own website or online store or from any site you like.
 If you like an existing pin you see on Pinterest, you can save it to one of your boards by clicking on the save button in the upper right corner of the pin.
-If you want more information about a particular pin or want to go to the source website, click on the pin and it will redirect you.
+If you want more information about a particular pin or want to go to the source website, click on the pin, and it will redirect you.

 Pinterest Boards are how Pinterest users can organize their ideas, and they set apart amateur and expert pinners.
 A user’s board game tells you how well they know how to take advantage of the site.
 When you save a pin, you choose the board where you want it to appear.
 You can even subdivide a large board into different sections.
 You can also share a board with other people or have secret boards that can only be seen by you and whomever else you choose.

-You can follow people, topics, or certain boards and your Home feed shows the pins saved by those you follow.
+You can follow people, topics, or certain boards, and your Home feed shows the pins saved by those you follow.
 You can look for any image in the search bar by typing keywords or by taking a photo with your device for a visual search.

 Leaver says the key to using Pinterest is organization.
-“There’s a side to me that loves organising things, so Pinterest really lets me indulge that,” she says.
+“There’s a side to me that loves organizing things, so Pinterest really lets me indulge that,” she says.
 She has 90 different boards that include a dedicated board for posts from her blog, art inspiration boards like “Art Love: Paintings of Water” and “Art Love: Figurative,” a board for her own paintings that are for sale, and boards titled “Creative Encouragement” and “Cultivating Your Artist Self” that contain inspirational quotes.